dmytro-kyrychenko/frontend/yangcatalog-ui/README.md

 YANG Catalog's frontend is written in Angular and TypeScript.

 The docker container is meant to be deployed with docker-compose or k8s as part of a full YANG Catalog instance with the [deployment](https://github.com/yang-catalog/deployment) repository.

+## Debugging Angular application in VS Code
+If you use VS Code as IDE, the debugging configuration is already created.
+- First you need to install [JavaScript Debugger (Nightly)](https://marketplace.visualstudio.com/items?itemName=ms-vscode.js-debug-nightly) extensions
+- Start Angular application with command npm start - application runs on http://localhost:4200
+- Select debug configuration and run it

+Then you should be able to place breakpoint anywhere in the code.